 Some of the places where one can eat near Thiruvenkadu Temple are:

 - Murga Restaurant Contact: Nagapattinam District, Nagapattinam, Tamil Nadu

 - Thiru Valluar Restaurant Contact: Nagapattinam District, Velankanni, Tamil Nadu

 - Alfa Restaurant Contact: Nagapattinam District, Velankanni, Tamil Nadu

 - Hotel Seagate Family Restaurant Contact: Nagapattinam District, Velankanni, Tamil Nadu

-Sri Mullaivananathar temple: This is an ancient Siva temple about 20 kms East of Thanjavur dedicated to Sri Mullaivananathar and Sri Karparakshambigai.
-It is a huge temple spread over a wide expanse with imposing Gopurams and a tank in front of it.
-It is believed that childless people who worship here with devotion and faith are blessed with pregnancy and pregnant women with safe deliveries.
+Sri Mullaivananathar temple: This is an ancient Siva temple about 20 kms East of Thanjavur dedicated to Sri Mullaivananathar as well as Sri Karparakshambigai.
+Moreover, it is a huge temple that spreads over a wide expanse with imposing Gopurams and a tank in front of it.
+Devotees also believe that childless people who worship here with devotion and faith get the blessing of pregnancy and pregnant women of safe deliveries.
 Unmarried women also pray here for their marriages.
-The Linga here is self-manifested and made of ant-hill mud.Therefore there is no water abhisekam worship is only offered with “Punuhu”.
-This Punuhu Chattam is offered by devotees who want to be cured from diseases.